sac3g15/CoastSat_noc/README.md

 ## Comment on Co-registration

-Depedant on the loction, there can be a miss alignment (or miss registration) between L8 and S2 images, which varies geographically and can exceed 38 meters [Storey et al., 2016].
+Depedant on the loction, there can be a mis-alignment (or mis-registration) between L8 and S2 images, which varies geographically and can exceed 38 meters [Storey et al., 2016].
 It is mainly due to the residual geolocation errors in the Landsat framework which based upon the Global Land Survey images.
-Despite implementing a co-registration process, there are occasionally differences between shorelines between Landsat and Sentinel-2 images.
-Whilst local ‘rubber sheet’ deformations were used to match images from the two satellites, further interrogation of the offset images showed that the offset images used to co-register the images greatly depends on the images used in the analysis, i.e. Offset values from a two-month period in 2016 are not similar to those produced in the same two-month period in 2017.
-The explanation for this different is unknown at the time of this report.
-It was deemed suitable to maintaining this co-registration process despite occasional improper warping to minimise the difference between Landsat and Sentinel shorelines.
-A further enquiry into the processes within the function displacement and displace is needed to understand the how this is affecting the co-registration between the images.
-Satellite mapping of shorelines is generally accurate to 10m (ref USGS), this is indicative of the uncertainties in the processing.
-There are continued efforts to provide a more detailed quantification of the uncertainties within the co-registration process and median composites outside this report.

 Still having a problem?
 Post an issue in the [Issues page](https://github.com/sac3g15/coastsat_noc/issues) (please do not email).